oustella/oustella.github.io/README.md

-Having fun creating a personal website.
+Having fun creating a personal website from scratch.

-Original .css template downloaded from www.w3.org.